Agent Pre-installation Procedures for UNIX

 -

-Verifying Operating System Levels and Patches: Describes how to verify operating system level and patches with Agent requirements.
+Verifying Operating System Levels and Patches: Describes how to verify the operating system levels and patches with Agent requirements.

 -